ars0915/note/pages/Analyze H.264 bit streams.md

 		  ```
 - # Inspect NAL Unit and Slice Information
   Use `ffmpeg` to trace NAL unit and slice-level details
   ```shell
   ffmpeg -i file.h264 -c copy -bsf:v trace_headers -f null -
   ```
+	- `bsf:v trace_headers`:
+	  Applies the trace_headers bitstream filter to the video stream.
+This filter analyzes the H.264 bitstream and outputs information about headers in the stream, such as Sequence Parameter Sets (SPS), Picture Parameter Sets (PPS), and slice headers.
 	-